A very basic introduction

 Gather you CG Friendly products, to start you should only need:

-A CG friendly cleanser (like Clever Curl)
+A CG friendly cleanser (like Clever Curl) or a Sulphate free shampoo (all of our shampoos are sulphate free)

 A good quality, moisturising and nourishing conditioner like the Clever Curl Rich or Light conditioner